OXID-eSales/oxideshop-user-documentation/installation/update/minor-update.rst

 #.
 Migrate the database.
    |br|
-   To do this, run the following command.
+   To do so, run the following command.

    .. code:: bash